Follow these steps to import model file from GitLab

-• Navigate to your desired workspace in Inferless and Click on "Add a Model" button that you see on the top right.
+• Navigate to your desired workspace in Inferless and Click on "Add a custom model" button that you see on the top right.
 An import wizard will open up.

 Click on Add Model